aolayeye/School_District_Analysis/README.md

 ## Summary
-Replacing Thomas High School's Math and Reading scores resulted in changes in four of the seven metrics we measured for our School District Analysis.
+By replacing Thomas High School's Math and Reading scores resulted in changes in four of the seven metrics we measured for our School District Analysis.
 1. Disrict Summary: % Passing Math, % Passing Reading, and % Overall Passing changed by less than 0.2%; dropping from 75.0%, 86.0%, and 65.2% to 74.8%, 85.7%, and 64.9% respectively.
 While Average Math Score dropped by 0.1% from 79.0% to 78.9%, Average Reading remained unchanged at 81.9%.
 2. School Summary: % Passing Math, % Passing Reading, and % Overall Passing changed by more than 25.0%; dropping from 93.3%, 97.3%, and 90.9% to 66.9%, 69.7% and 65.1% respectively.
 Average Math Score and Average Reading Score remained largely unchanged.
-3. Top and Bottom Performing Schools: While Thomas High School's % Passing Math, % Passing Reading, and % Overall Passing dropped by 0.09%, 0.29%, and 0.32% respectively, the school still retained its second position in the top performing schools list.
-This is due to the fact that we recomputed the math and scores for only grade 10 to grade 12 excluding the grade 9 entirely.
-The list of bottom performing schools remain unchanged.
+3. Top and Bottom Performing Schools: While Thomas High School's % Passing Math, % Passing Reading, and % Overall Passing dropped by 0.09%, 0.29%, and 0.32%, respectively, the school still retained its second position in the top-performing schools' list.
+This result is because we recomputed the math and scores for only grade 10 to grade 12, excluding grade 9 scores entirely for Thomas High School.
+The list of bottom-performing schools remains unchanged.
-4. Math and Reading Scores by Grade: By replacing 9th grade math and reading scores for Thomas High School, the 9th grade math and reading display NaN.
-All other entries for the other schools display the same scores before and after replacing 9th grade Thomas High School scores with NaN.
+4. Math and Reading Scores by Grade: By replacing 9th-grade math and reading scores for Thomas High School, the 9th-grade math and reading display NaN.
+All other schools' entries display identical scores before and after replacing 9th grade Thomas High School scores with NaN.

-It is worth noting that by replacing with NaNs, pandas mean() method (Average Math Score and  Average Reading Score) ignored all records with NaN and focused only on numbers, as a result our average calculations remained unchanged.
+It is worth noting that by replacing with NaNs, Pandas mean() method (used for deriving Average Math Score and Average Reading Score) ignored all records with NaN and focused only on numbers; thus, our average calculations remained largely unchanged since were not computing our verages with a "larger student count".

-Without accounting for the students with NaNs, the School Summary saw % Passing Math, % Passing Reading, and % Overall Passing drop by more than 25.0% respectively.
-We however noticed that when we recomputed % Passing Math, % Passing Reading, and % Overall Passing using data for grade 10 to grade 12, Thomas High School numbers went back to aprroximately initial levels.
+Without accounting for the students with NaNs, the School Summary saw % Passing Math, % Passing Reading, and % Overall Passing drop by more than 25.0%, respectively.
+We, however, noticed that when we recomputed % Passing Math, % Passing Reading, and % Overall Passing using data for grade 10 to grade 12, Thomas High School numbers went back to approximately initial levels.